AlfonsoRReyes/ExData_Plotting1/README.md

 * Does each plot appear correct?
 * Does each set of R code appear to create the reference plot?

+# Making plots
+For each plot you should

+* Construct the plot and save it to a PNG file with a width of 480 pixels and a height of 480 pixels.

+* Name each of the plot files as plot1.png, plot2.png, etc.

+* Create a separate R code file (plot1.R, plot2.R, etc.) that constructs the corresponding plot, i.e. code in plot1.R constructs the plot1.png plot.
+Your code file should include code for reading the data so that the plot can be fully reproduced.
+You should also include the code that creates the PNG file.

+* Add the PNG file and R code file to your git repository

 # Calculate the memory requirements for the dataset
 > How do we calculate the memory consumption?